Graduate Certificate in Writing Theory and Practice

 Certificate Requirements

 We recognize that graduate students are very busy.
-You may complete the required tasks at your own pace in any sequence (aside from task 4, which must be completed before 5, 6 and 7, and task 9, which must be completed at the end), as long as all requirements are met within the same academic year.
+The following requirements should be met in a single year, ideally during the academic year (over three quarters) or by the end of the summer (before Fall 2024 begins) at the latest.
+You may complete the requirements at your own pace and in any sequence (with the exception of #5, which must be completed before 6-10), as long as all requirements are met within one year.

-1. Attend 2 writing-related GradPathways workshops (3-4 workshops are scheduled each quarter, with an additional 8 workshops on Dissertation Day, Nov.
-5, 2022).
+1. Attend 2 writing-related GradPathways workshops (2-3 workshops are scheduled each quarter, with an additional 5 workshops on Dissertation Day, Nov.
+4, 2023).
+Check the GradPathways calendar for the current quarter's offerings.

 2. Attend 2 Writing Consultations with a Graduate Writing Fellow.

-4. Attend 1 office hour appointment with a Graduate Writing Fellow (Breanne Weber) or the Associate Director of Writing Across the Curriculum – Graduate level (Dr. Marit MacArthur), to discuss your overall goals for your writing, and your choices for activities 5, 6 and 7.
+5. Attend 1 office hour appointment with a Graduate Writing Fellow (Bradley Christin at bchristin@ucdavis.edu) or the Associate Director of Writing Across the Curriculum – Graduate level (Dr. Marit MacArthur at mjmacarthur@ucdavis.edu), to discuss your overall goals for your writing, and your choices for activities 6, 7, 8 and 9.

-6. Read and write a brief Summary (300 words) of an exemplary text (often called a "mentor text") from your field, recommended by a professor or mentor, focusing on what makes them good models and on how they effectively engage a specific audience.
-The text could be a peer-reviewed journal article, a master's thesis, a seminar paper, or really any genre you'd like to learn to write better.
+7. Read and write a brief Summary (300 words) of an exemplary text (often called a "mentor text") from your field, recommended by a professor or mentor, focusing on their structure and types of evidence or reasoning.
+Your goal is to understand and articulate what makes the "mentor text" a good model of the type of document (or genre) you're trying to write, for a specific audience.
+The text could be a peer-reviewed journal article, a master's thesis, a seminar paper, a grant or fellowship proposal, or really any type of document you'd like to learn to write better.